By G. H. on 06 Aug. 2022 :

 Ruth Hunt is the wife of the late Dave Hunt, founder of The Berean Call in Bend, Oregon.
 Both Dave and Ruth went home to be with the Lord in 2013.

 Sandy Simpson was a missionary in the Micronesian islands for many years where his family served.
-He is also the director of Deception in the Church ministries, a research and discernment ministry with a highly informative website and newsletter.

 Susan Moore is a free-lance writer and researcher who has done editing, formatting, and researching for Lighthouse Trails and other discernment ministries, such as The Berean Call and Understand the Times, for many years.